YunoHost-Apps/pterodactyl_ynh/README.md

 Developers info
 ----------------
-Please do your pull request to the [develop branch](https://github.com/YunoHost-Apps/pterodactyl_ynh/tree/develop).
+Please do your pull request to the [testing branch](https://github.com/YunoHost-Apps/pterodactyl_ynh/tree/testing).

 To try the testing branch, please proceed like that.
 ```